chucktilbury/grammar-heap/README.md

 ----------------
 Here is an example grammar:
 ```
-# This is a grammar for the input to heap.
+# This is a grammar for the input to gh.

 grammar (
-    rule+
+    (rule | directive)+
 )

 rule (
     NON_TERMINAL grouping_function+
+)

+# This is intended to contain things like data structures that exist
+# outside of a function.
+The curly braces are not copied to the output.
+pre_text (
+    '%pretext' code_block
+)

+# This defines the internals of a function that is executed before the
+# parser begins execution.
+Use this to initialize a scanner or whatnot.
+pre_code (
+    '%precode' code_block
+)

+# This code is executed in a function after the parser has run.
+post_code (
+    '%postcode' code_block
+)

+directive (
+    pre_text |
+    pre_code |
+    post_code
 )

 rule_element (